SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Identify_Per_Module/Surveyor/Troubleshooting_Surveyor.md

 ### Services

 > [!TIP]
-> For more information on services, see [Services and service templates](xref:services).
+> For more information on services, see [About services and service templates](xref:About_services).

 ### Redundancy groups